Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/examples/diagnostic_settings/README.md

 <!-- BEGIN_TF_DOCS -->
 # AML Workspace with Diagnostic Settings

-This deploys a public Azure Machine Learning Workspace using existing resources.
-The resource group, storage account, key vault, container registry, application insights and log analytics workspace are all provided to the module.
-Additionally, an instance of Azure Monitor diagnostic setting is provisioned for the Workspace -- all metrics and all logs, dedicated (separate) log analytics workspace and storage account.
+This deploys a public Azure Machine Learning Workspace configured with an Azure Monitor diagnostic setting collecting all metrics and all logs.

+The following resources are included:

+- AML workspace
+- Storage Account
+- Key Vault
+- App Insights and Log Analytics workspace
+- Dedicated Log Analytics workspace for AML workspace diagnostics

 ```hcl
 terraform {